cloudfoundry-community/nginx-release/README.md

 export AWS_KEY_PAIR=~/.ssh/aws_nono.pem # substitute the path to your key pair
 ```

-Next, we copy the *document_root* directory onto the VM.
+Next, copy the *document_root* directory onto the VM.
 The document root
 should have the file index.html (e.g. *document_root/index.html*)

 ```bash